GUIDE 2024

 Human Resource Management

-Those with the right HR skills in your team will lead to the project’s success.
-Human resource management lets you keep your team productive and helps you ensure there is a backup of resources all the time.
-HR project managers also provide training to their team members on different project management approaches that appear as an ideal fit for their project.
+Those with the right HR skills on your team will lead to the project’s success.
+Human resource management lets you keep your team productive and helps you ensure a backup of resources at all times.
+HR project managers also train their team members on different project management approaches that appear to be an ideal fit for their project.

 Project Management Approaches and Methodologies

-Project management methodologies are a set of processes and procedures that determine how you manage a project.
-These can help define, standardize, and manage techniques for task execution.
+Project management methodologies are processes and procedures that determine how you manage a project.
+These can help define, standardize, and execute techniques for task execution.
 There are different project management methodologies, each suitable for a different situation.
-As a human resources project manager, you must know about different project management methodologies that exist.
+You must know about various project management methodologies as a human resources project manager.

 Project Management Software and Tools